hmrc/income-tax-mtd-changelog/README.md

 * `Delete Employment Financial Details` description is updated
 * `Ignore Employment` description is updated
 * `Unignore Employment` description is updated
-* `Create and Amend a UK Savings Account Annual Summary` and `Retrieve UK Savings Account Annual Summary`, the `taxedUkInterest` field  is updated
+* `Create and Amend a UK Savings Account Annual Summary` and `Retrieve UK Savings Account Annual Summary` - `taxedUkInterest` field is updated
-* `Create and Amend Pensions Income` and `Retrieve Pensions Income`, the `taxableAmount` field is updated
+* `Create and Amend Pensions Income` and `Retrieve Pensions Income` - `taxableAmount` field is updated
-* `Create And Amend Savings Income` request and `Retrieve Savings Income` response, the `grossAmount` field is updated
+* `Create And Amend Savings Income` request and `Retrieve Savings Income` response - `grossAmount` field is updated
-* `Create And Amend Savings Income` request and `Retrieve Savings Income` response, the `specialWithholdingTax` field is updated
+* `Create And Amend Savings Income` request and `Retrieve Savings Income` response - `specialWithholdingTax` field is updated
-* `Create And Amend Dividends Income` request and `Retrieve Dividends Income` response, the `specialWithholdingTax` field is updated
+* `Create And Amend Dividends Income` request and `Retrieve Dividends Income` response - `specialWithholdingTax` field is updated

 ### individuals-reliefs-api

 The following changes are now available in production:

-* Some error response status codes are corrected from 403 to 400, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#10th-january-2023)
+* Error response status codes are corrected from 403 to 400 for `Create and Amend Other Reliefs`.
-* Description and message are updated for `RULE_TAX_YEAR_NOT_SUPPORTED`, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#10th-january-2023-1)
+* Description and message are updated for `RULE_TAX_YEAR_NOT_SUPPORTED` to indicate that there could be a maximum as well as a minimum supported tax year.

-* Updated Endpoint `Create And Amend Relief Investments`, `knowledgeIntensive` field is now optional
+* Updated endpoint `Create And Amend Relief Investments` - `knowledgeIntensive` field is now optional

 ### individuals-state-benefits-api

 The following changes are now available in production:

-* Some error response status codes are corrected from 403 to 400, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#10th-january-2023)
+* Some error response status codes are corrected from 403 to 400 for the following endpoints:
+    * `Create State Benefit`
+    * `Ignore State Benefit`
+    * `Unignore State Benefit`
-* Updated Documentation:
+* Updated documentation:
   * Updated name and description for the endpoint `Amend State Benefit Amounts`
   * Updated description for `Ignore State Benefit`
   * Updated description for `Unignore State Benefit`

 ### obligations-api

 The following changes are now available in production:

-* Some error response status codes are corrected from 403 to 400, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#10th-january-2023)
+* Some error response status codes are corrected from 403 to 400 for the following endpoints:
+  * Retrieve Income Tax (Self Assessment) Crystallisation Obligations
+  * Retrieve Income Tax (Self Assessment) End of Period Statement Obligations
+  * Retrieve Income Tax (Self Assessment) Income and Expenditure Obligations
 * Updated documentation:
   * Updated the description for `ruleFromDateNotSupported` error
   * Renamed endpoint from `Retrieve Income Tax (Self Assessment) Crystallisation Obligations` to `Retrieve Income Tax (Self Assessment) Final Declaration Obligations`